ripple/opensource.ripple.com/docs/xls-47d-price-oracles/transaction-types/oracleset.md

 ## Error Cases

-Besides errors that can occur for all transactions, `SetOracle` transactions can result in the following transaction result codes.
+Besides errors that can occur for all transactions, `OracleSet` transactions can result in the following transaction result codes.

 | Error Code                | Description |
 |---------------------------|-------------|